djmolprogram/djmolprogram.github.io/content/_index.md

 ## License
 The Program is distributed under GPL-v3 (or later).
-For a detailed review on this license visit ...
+For a detailed review on this license visit [GNU Project](https://www.gnu.org/licenses/gpl-3.0.en.html)

 ## Contact
 Mail krishna.mohan@mbcet.ac.in or krishnamohan.gp@gmail.com for further queries on the program.